Governance Audit

 Dependencies:

-11. Lead Researcher sets up project management tools for the Core Project Team.
+11. Project Manager sets up project management tools and systems for the Core Project Team.

 Suggested Timeframe: Project Week 2